 First, franchisors should prioritize marketing channels based on each location’s target audience and market.
-There are many platforms and channels to choose from, but if you spread your resources too thin, your ads might not be seen by potential customers.
+There are many platforms and channels to choose from, but you don’t want to spread your resources too thin.
+If so, your ads might not be seen by potential customers.
 If a franchisee wants to target teens, for example, its focus should be on social media and online marketing.

-Franchisors should also remember to give franchisees some breathing room to do what works best for their regions.
+Franchisors should also remember to give franchisees some breathing room.
+They need to be able to do what works best for their regions.
 Marketers must consider differing goals and budgets to determine the best strategy for a specific area.
 If one location wants to prioritize ads to increase lunchtime traffic while another wants to promote its Tuesday family deal, let them do so.
 Their marketing strategies will be different, but their goal of increasing business is the same.

 Finally, franchisors should look for quality, not quantity.
-Many digital agencies advertise a high click-through rate and low cost per click, but campaigns that produce those results often target an audience that includes only existing customers.
+It is common for a restaurant franchise digital advertising agency to promise or advertise a high click-through rate and low cost per click.
+But there is often a common overlooked detail.
+Campaigns that produce those results often target an audience that includes only existing customers.
 Franchisors’ strategies should aim to pinpoint their target demographics and should also reach new potential clients.
 The resulting click-through rate might be slightly lower and the cost per click might increase, but connecting with both audiences is key to growth.

-As franchises expand, it can be tough to keep up with each franchisee’s efforts and ensure every location’s actions are leading to growth.
-But if franchisors keep track of a few strategic metrics, focus on targeted local marketing, and loosen the reins on franchisees’ individual tactics, they’ll likely see a growing customer base and increased marketing success.
+As franchises expand, it can be tough to keep up with each franchisee’s efforts.
+It’s also difficult to ensure every location’s actions are leading to growth.
+But if franchisors keep track of a few strategic metrics, focus on targeted local marketing, and loosen the reins on franchisees’ individual tactics.
+Then they’ll likely see a growing customer base and increase their marketing success.